krishnamrajuj87/VaultRedact/README.md

 - Secure document upload and processing
 - Customizable redaction templates and rules
-- AI-enhanced sensitive information detection
+- AI-enhanced sensitive information detection (using Google Gemini API)
 - True content removal for PDF and DOCX files
 - Redaction reports and verification tools
 - User authentication and document management
+- Modern UI with React and Tailwind CSS

 ## Getting Started